jasperla/crane/README.md

 ### Short term goals:

 - Add 'customer' flag which can be re-used in combination with the manifest
+- Handle symlinks properly (and create actual links instead of copies)

 ### Long term goals (roadmap)

-- multi-platform support, including FreeBSD and Windows
+- multi-platform support, including Windows

 ## License